Katie-Swinea/CapstoneStarterRepo/README.md

 ### Software

 This repository contains the necessary software and designed software for the project.
-The ReadMe in this section has not been changes since the team has not yet used the repository.
+All of theses softwares are already uploaded to the appropriate hardware.